 - Authorise for Scopus to ORCID to have access to your record

 - Work through the six-stage process to select profiles, names, review publications (from here you can accept/reject any publications and search for any missing documents), send the Author ID (to ORCID), and send publications.

 It takes a week or so for your changes to be authorised and implemented in the database.

-4. Web of Science data contributes to the ARWU University Rankings and is also used in the InCites benchmarking and analytics tool (not currently available at Birmingham).
+4. Web of Science data contributes to the ARWU University Rankings and is also used in the InCites benchmarking and analytics tool (not currently available at the University of Birmingham).
 ResearcherID is an author disambiguation tool used within Web of Science.
 Ensure you are correctly represented on this platform by claiming your author profile, generating a ResearcherID, and connecting with ORCID, as follows:

 - From FindIt@Bham, access Web of Science Core Collection.

 - Change the search from 'Documents' to 'Researchers', then enter your last name and first name.
 If you have published under other names, click to '+Add Name Variant' and insert the details.
 Click on ‘Search’.

 - The next step varies depending on how common your name is.
 You may be taken directly into your author record, or you may need to select your author record from a list.
 There may be two or more records that relate to you, in which case you will need to select them using the tickboxes then click ‘View combined record’.
 Alternatively, you may need to use the refine options to locate your author record.
 Make your selections and click on ‘Refine’ then follow the steps above.